epics-containers/epics-containers.github.io/docs/reference/glossary.md

 A Python command line tool for the developer that runs *outside* of containers.
 It provides simple features for and monitoring and managing and IOC instances within a [](services-repo).

 So named 'edge' containers because these services all run close to the hardware.
 Uses the command line entry point `ec`.
+See {any}`cli` for more details.

 (ibek)=
 ## ibek